 Importance of Sandeel to the Marine Ecosystem

 The importance of sandeels to the UK marine ecosystem cannot be overstated.
 Almost all predatory fish in British waters will feed on sandeels at some point, as do many seabirds such as gulls, fulmars, puffins and gannets, and marine mammals such as seals and dolphins also feed on sandeels.
 To certain species of fish like pollock and mackerel the lesser sandeel are a vital part of their diet.
-While sandeel are not caught for human consumption they are harvested in huge numbers for aquaculture and the fishmeal industry.
+While sandeel are not caught for human consumption they are harvested in huge numbers for aquaculture and the fishmeal industry – for example Denmark alone catches an incredible 458,000 tons of sandeel in EU waters every year.
 If lesser sandeel are overfished and stocks collapse the knock on effect of the lack of this humble fish will be massive.
 Species such as mackerel would fail to migrate the UK or starve to death when they arrive here, pollock and other bigger predatory fish would dip in number, and those that remain would move offshore to hunt in deeper water.
 The breeding success of seabirds has been proven to fluctuate in line with sandeel stocks and marine mammals such as seals, porpoises and dolphins are known to feed exclusively on sandeels during spring and early summer.
 Clearly sandeels are massively important to the health of the marine ecosystem, and it is welcome news that the commercial fishing intensity on sandeels has reduced in recent years.